ardeora-cmu/Project5/README.md

 **Note: Use the up arrow in unix to select previously executed commands.**

 The user wants to sort an employee file on the second column of a file and that column is numeric.
 We want high values near the top.
 The switch "2nr" means second column, numeric, reverse order.
+This is standard Linux.

 ```
 sort -k 2nr employee.txt

 ```
 The user wants to copy an existing directory and all of its content to a new directory.
 The destination directory is created with this command.
 The "R" is for recursive.
+This is standard Linux.

 ```
 cp -R source_dir destination_dir